Mil-m/Avito_Parser/README.md

 # Avito_Parser

-Search for a specific denomination of coins on Avito Proxy is used
+Search for a specific denomination of coins on Avito\n Proxy is used